michaelnisi/manger/README.md

 ### entries(opts())

-The entries duplex stream is a stream of entries, defined in the [pickup](https://github.com/michaelnisi/pickup) module which manger uses to transform XML feeds.
+The entries duplex stream is a stream of entries which are defined by [pickup](https://github.com/michaelnisi/pickup) (a streaming parser).

 - [entry()](https://github.com/michaelnisi/pickup#evententry)
 - tuple() [String(), Date.UTC()]